 Clifford’s Tower: History and Stories

 York’s iconic ancient monument is home to one thousand years of history.
 The raised earthwork was once the site of a timber keep built by William the Conqueror.
-It burnt down during the worst event in the site’s history: the Jewish massacre of 1190.
+It burnt down during the worst event in the site’s history: the massacre of the Jews in 1190.

 Clifford’s Tower has looked over the city of York from 1245 until the present day.
 Once part of York Castle, the tower played a role in turbulent national events such as the Dissolution of the Monasteries and the English Civil War.
 Today the site is still giving up its secrets.

 Clifford’s Tower through time

 Read about the rise and fall of Clifford’s Tower from Norman times to today.

 The Massacre of the Jews at Clifford's Tower

 An account of the tragic events of 1190 and the rise of anti-Semitism in medieval England.